 T +1 212 819 2567

-Harrison Denman is a partner in the Firm's Financial Restructuring and Insolvency Group.
-He has extensive experience in various aspects of bankruptcy law, including the representation of creditors in both Chapter 11 proceedings and out-of-court restructurings.
+Harrison Denman is a partner in the New York office of White & Case's Financial Restructuring and Insolvency Practice.
+His practice focuses on representing investors in distressed debt and equity in Chapter 11 proceedings and out-of-court restructurings.
 Prior to joining White & Case, Mr. Denman clerked for Judge James M. Peck of the United States Bankruptcy Court for the Southern District of New York.
 Mr. Denman was selected for 2016 as an Outstanding Young Restructuring Lawyer by Turnarounds and Workouts.
-He is active in several industry groups and is a member of the Board of Directors of the Jewish Community Relations Council of New York (JCRC).

 "Latin American Restructurings", November 28, 2016: 23rd Annual Beard Group Distressed Investing Conference, (Panelist)